OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 Putting it all together: A complete example
 --------------------------------------------

-Here's a simplified but complete protocol implementation:
+Here's a simplified but complete :ref:`Protocol <protocol>` implementation:

 .. code-block:: python